 Trying to identify an unknown victim, is a standard kind of mystery puzzle - one found in lots of detective works.
-Nor is there anything radical about the police work in Murder in the Basement: it is all pretty standard, too.
+For example, see The Man in the Brown Suit (1923 - 1924) (end of Chapter 4) by Agatha Christie.
+Nor is there anything radical about the police work in the opening of Murder in the Basement: it is all pretty standard, too.

 The opening also sets forth some mysteries, that the police do not solve.
 Foremost: how did the killer and victim get access to the basement?
 The police investigation of this is intelligent, even if it does not wind up revealing the truth.